MUKTADIR-ALAM/b10a11-client-side/README.md

- - **Personalized Dashboard:** All users have theit own personal dashboard for create and join marathon
+ - **Personalized Dashboard:** All users have their own personal dashboard for create and join marathon